Busy days and planning your visit to Lyme

-In 2017, we welcomed over half a million visitors to the estate.
-Lyme has become increasingly more popular and this means our busy days are becoming more frequent, particularly at weekends and during school holidays.
+Lyme has become increasingly popular over the past few years and this means busy days are becoming more frequent, particularly at weekends and during school holidays.
+Find out how to best plan your visit and get details on the free bus service from the local Park and Ride.

 Our car park

 We have 900 parking spaces when weather is at its best and ground conditions are good and this is usually more than enough to accommodate our visitors.
-However, 500 of these parking spaces are on grassed surfaces and their use is weather dependant.
-Lyme experiences a lot of rainfall which makes these overflow spaces unusable especially when there’s been a prolonged period of heavy rain.
-This impacts the number of vehicles we can welcome in to the estate on busy days and we often have to close.
+However, 500 of these spaces are on grassed surfaces and their use depends on dry weather to keep them from being too muddy to drive over.
+This often impacts the number of vehicles we can welcome in to the estate on busy days.

 What happens when it’s busy

-We know how frustrating it can be queuing to get into the park and staff and volunteers in the car park work hard to closely monitor the spaces we have available.
+Staff and volunteers in the car park work hard to direct visitors and closely monitor the spaces that we have available.
 Closing the park is always a last resort and something we try to avoid.

-When we near capacity, we share this on social media and then close the park to vehicles for a minimum of half an hour.
-This allows us to find spaces for vehicles already in the park and waiting for a parking space to become available.
-Once a sufficient amount of spaces have become available, we will re-open the park.
-We communicate when we close and reopen on our social media channels and on the website too.
+When we near capacity, we share this on social media and then close the park to vehicles for a minimum of half an hour, which allows us to find spaces for vehicles already in the park.
+Once enough spaces are available to accomodate more visitors (at least 40), we can re-open to vehicles.
+We let people know when we reopen on our social media channels and on the website too.

-When the park is closed, a member of staff will be positioned on the A6 waving cars by to prevent a gridlock.
+When the park is closed to vehicles, there will be signage at the entrance and a member of staff will be positioned on the A6 waving cars by to prevent a gridlock.
 It is not safe for vehicles to wait on the A6 until the park re-opens.
-It also causes major traffic disruption in the local area.
+It also causes major traffic disruption to the local area.

 When are we busy?

-Whilst we cannot predict which days we are busy, weekends and sunny days are always popular.
-We peak between 12pm and 2pm which is when our car park car reach capacity.
+While we cannot predict which days we are busy, weekends and sunny days are always popular, and visits tend to peak between 12pm and 2pm.

-If you want a quieter visitor, why not visit mid-week?
-If you are coming at the weekend, coming earlier in the day or after 2pm can help avoid queues.
+If you want a quieter visit, why not visit mid-week?
+If you are coming at the weekend, coming earlier in the day or after 2pm can help avoid the queues.
 You can find out the opening times of the house, garden, estate, shops and catering outlets here.

 What we’re doing to fix the problem